 Adults and Children Together—Against Violence is a violence prevention project that focuses on adults who raise, care for, and teach young children ages 0 to 8 years.
 It is designed to prevent violence by helping these adults to be positive role models and learn the skills to teach young children nonviolent ways to resolve conflicts, deal with frustration, and handle anger.

 This site is for victims of violence, their families and friends, and the agencies and programs which serve them, both public and private.
-Issues addressed here currently include: domestic violence, stalking, and sexual assault.
+Issues addressed here currently include: domestic violence, stalking, sexual assault, hate crimes, cyber bullying and harassment.

 Arizona Child & Family Advocacy Network (ACFAN)